 After your Chef Automate server is successfully setup, this file will be copied into the /var/opt/delivery/license directory as delivery.license.

-AUTOMATE_CHEF_USER_KEY is the key that was created in the previous section on your Chef server.
-For example: /root/john_doe.pem.
+AUTOMATE_CHEF_USER_KEY is the delivery user key that you created on your Chef server.
+For example: /root/delivery.pem.

 AUTOMATE_SERVER_FQDN is the external fully-qualified domain name of the Chef Automate server.
 This is just the name of the system, not a URL.
 For example: host.4thcoffee.co.

 ENTERPRISE_NAME is the name of your enterprise.
 For example: 4thcoffee_inc.

 If you are using an internal Supermarket, tell the setup command about it by supplying the --supermarket-fqdn command line argument:

 Because the Supermarket FQDN argument is optional, it will not be prompted for when not specified.
 You must include this option to set up the Chef Automate server to interact with a private Supermarket.
 The setup command can be re-run as often as necessary.

 To enable Chef Automate to upload cookbooks to a private Supermarket, you have to manually log into the Supermarket server with the delivery user, and when it prompts you to enable the user for Supermarket, enter yes.
 Also, you must copy the Supermarket certificate file to /etc/delivery/supermarket.crt on the Chef Automate server.

 Once setup of your Chef Automate server completes, you will be prompted to apply the configuration.
 This will apply the configuration changes and bring services online, or restart them if you’ve previously run setup and applied configuration at that time.
 You can bypass this prompt by passing in the argument --configure to the setup command, which will run it automatically, or pass in --no-configure to skip it.

 Your Chef Automate server will not be available for use until you either agree to apply the configuration, or manually run sudo automate-ctl reconfigure.

-After setup successfully completes, the admin credentials and builder password are reported in the completion output; however, they are also saved to /etc/delivery/ENTERPRISE_NAME-admin-credentials.
+After setup successfully completes and a configuration has been applied, login credentials are reported in the completion output; however, they are also saved to /etc/delivery/ENTERPRISE_NAME-admin-credentials.

 And if you don’t have DNS, specify the fully-qualified domain names for your Chef server and Chef Automate server in /etc/hosts:

 CHEF_SERVER_IP CHEF_SERVER_FQDN AUTOMATE_SERVER_IP AUTOMATE_SERVER_FQDN